dhanuzch/Temperature-logger_PHP_MySQL/README.md

 ## How to use?
 1. Upload the code in `Arduino Sketch` to NodeMCU
 2. Paste the `PHP` folder in `htdocs` folder
+3. Start visualizing temperature and humidity data by opening `index.php`

 ## Libraries needed: